PACE-challenge/pacechallenge.org/2023/scoring.md

 ## Exact Track

+<em style="color:#ff0000">Update!</em>
 You will be ranked by the <em style="color:#db8a00">number of solved instances</em>.
-In case of a tie, the winner is determined by the time required to process all instances.
+In case of a tie, the winner is determined by <del>the time required to process all instances</del> the total time spent on the
+<em>solved</em> instances.
+In particular, there is no need to abort a
+"hopeless" run early.

 ## Heuristic Track